Mount Amorong

 Mount Amorong a potentially active lava dome, part of the Amorong Volcanic Group, is located at the northern end of the Luzon Central Plain, in Umingan, Pangasinan, Region I, on the island of Luzon, in the Philippines.

 Physical features

-Amorong is one of a cluster of small lava domes and diatremes.
+Mount Amorong is one of a cluster of small lava domes and diatremes.
 It is the only one which currently exhibits any volcanic-related activities, being fumarolic and solfataric.

 Listings

-Philippine Institute of Volcanology and Seismology (PHIVOLCS) lists Amorong as Potentially active volcano.
+Philippine Institute of Volcanology and Seismology (PHIVOLCS) lists Amorong as potentially active volcano.

-The Smithsonian Institution lists Amorong as Fumarolic.
+The Smithsonian Institution lists Amorong as being Fumarolic.

 Eruptions

-Date of the last eruption is unknown but possibly more than 1 million years before present.
+The date of the last eruption is unknown, but possibly more than 1 million years before present.